darktable-org/dtdocs/content/overview/workflow/edit-scene-referred.md

 sharpen
 : _use contrast equalizer or local contrast instead_
-: _Sharpen_'s USM algorithm is a little archaic and can easily cause artifacts; use _contrast equaliser_ presets for de-blurring, or local contrast for general sharpness.
+: _Sharpen_'s USM algorithm is a little archaic and can easily cause artifacts; use _contrast equalizer_ presets for de-blurring, or local contrast for general sharpness.

 monochrome
 : _use channel mixer (or color balance) instead_